chennachaos/high-performance-matlab/_episodes/06-parfor.md

   ~~~
   {: .language-matlab}
   The latest version (2019a) of MATLAB throws an error for this loop, anyway.
+* When the number of iterations is lower than the number of workers.
+  Otherwise, you do not use all available workers; thus, wasting resources.

 > ## parfor-loop index